iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/HTML-Notes.md

    9. Indentation also helps make code easier to read.
 It makes parent-child relationships visible.

    10. Comments are written in HTML using the following syntax: <!-- comment -->.

+   11. Semantic Elements
+       1. The Aside Elements:
+          Some common uses of the <aside> element are for:
+          1. Bibliographies
+          2. Endnotes
+          3. Comments
+          4. Pull quotes
+          5. Editorial sidebars
+          6. Additional information